Obec: Definition

 The legal definition (according to the Czech code of law with similar definition in the Slovak code of law) is: "The municipality is a basic territorial self-governing community of citizens; it forms a territorial unit, which is defined by the boundary of the municipality."

 Every municipality is composed of one or more cadastral areas.
-Every municipality is also composed of one or more administrative parts, usually called town parts or villages.
+Every municipality is also composed of one or more municipal parts (části obce), which are usually town quarters or villages.
 A municipality can have its own flag and coat of arms.

 Czech Republic

 Almost the entire area of the Czech Republic is divided into municipalities, with the only exception being military training areas.
 The smaller municipalities consist only of one village.
 A municipality usually has the same name as its most populated settlement, which usually contains the municipal office.
 However there are several exceptions, for example municipalities created by mergers of formerly separate municipalities (such as Brandýs nad Labem-Stará Boleslav or Orlické Podhůří).

 A municipality can obtain the title of a city (statutární město), town (město) or market town (městys).
 While all of these are municipalities from the point of view of the law, they are usually referred to by their titles and not as municipalities.
 Municipalities without any other status are just called municipalities.
 Statutory cities can have self-governing subdivisions, so-called city parts or city districts (městská část), which are somewhat similar to municipalities in that they have their own town halls and local government.
 Town and market town are above all ceremonial labels bestowed on municipalities with notable population, history and regional significance.

 A special type of municipality is the capital Prague, which has simultaneously the status of a municipality and a region, and which is treated by special law.

 The law makes it possible for municipalities which were stripped of town status during the Communist period to retain that status automatically.
 For any other municipality to gain town status, it must have population over 3,000 and must pass an assessment by the chairman of the parliament.
 For market town status, population is not a condition.
-The newest Czech town is Miličín, which obtained the status in 2022.
+The newest Czech town is Chýně, which obtained the status in 2023.

 Some municipalities have extended competencies of delegated state administration for the territory of the municipality and for surrounding municipalities.